2 Chronicles 12:14

 And Rehoboam did evil because he did not set his heart to seek the LORD.

-And he did evil
+And Rehoboam did evil

 because he did not set his heart

-to seek the LORD
+to seek the LORD.

 Persons / Places / Events